Pablu23/mangaGetter/README.md

 a few more features

 # Features that might get added:
-- Manga / Chapter History
 - Searchbar
 - Better looking UI
+- Genres and Filter
+- More Providers like Asuratoon
-- Main Screen
+- Performance improvements

 # Pretext